Book Your Free Consultation

 Appeals

-A conviction appeal challenges the finding of guilt following a disputed hearing, a severity appeal challenges the sentence imposed by the court after a guilty plea or finding of guilt.
-If you appeal both your conviction and your sentence this is called an ‘all grounds appeal.’
-An appeal must then be lodged within 28 days of sentencing.
+A conviction appeal challenges a finding of guilt following a contested hearing, while a severity appeal challenges the sentence imposed after a plea of guilty or a finding of guilt.
+An appeal against both conviction and sentence is known as an “all grounds appeal.”

 Read More